 Design in practice

-Provides a practical framework for Kafka as an event backbone at scale.
+Provides a practical framework for Kafka as an event-flow foundation at scale.

 Decision quality

-Improves partitioning, retention, and consumer-group policy decisions by workload.
+Improves partitioning, retention-policy, and consumer-group choices for the workload.

 Interview articulation

-Helps explain delivery semantics, replay, and DLQ strategies in production terms.
+Helps explain delivery guarantees, replay, and DLQ strategy in production terms.

 Risk and trade-offs